 Federal and State guidelines, detailed in the California Manual on Uniform Traffic Control Devices, dictate the size, shape, and color of all traffic signs and pavement markings.
 This manual also provides guidelines for installing signs and markings and creates uniformity from state to state.

 The City of Stockton Public Works Department Traffic Engineering Division is responsible for studying and approving installations of all the signs and markings within the city of Stockton.

-Lines, symbols and words are often painted on a roadway to help direct drivers and control traffic flow.
-Pavement markings are a critical element of the roadway system, providing guidance to roadway users and optimizing roadway efficiency, both in the daylight and at night.
+Lines, symbols, and words are often painted on a roadway to help direct drivers and control traffic flow.
+Pavement markings are a critical element to guide roadway users and optimize roadway efficiency, both in daylight and at night.

 When you share the public roadways and facilities, you must understand and obey different lines and colors just as you would traffic signs or signals.

 This City of Stockton web page last reviewed on --- 4/19/2017